 The kettlebell is made up of a heavier ball and a lighter handle, requiring you to use multiple muscle groups, including the stabilizers in your core, to continuously control the bell’s shifting center of gravity.
 This helps you build strength with each exercise.
 Swinging, holding and lifting kettlebells also elevates your heart rate, adding a cardio element.
 In fact, a 20-minute kettlebell workout can burn almost 300 calories, the equivalent of running at a six-minute-mile pace for the same amount of time.

-Beginners should start with simple exercises like the four described below; aim to burn the most calories by moving from one exercise to the next, with only a short rest in between.
-More advanced kettlebell movements are best learned from a qualified instructor, so signing up for a class or a personal training session is a great way to enhance your workout when you’re ready.
+Beginners should start with simple exercises like the four described below; aim to burn the most calories by moving from one exercise to the next with only a short rest in between.
+More advanced kettlebell movements are best learned from a qualified instructor, so when you’re ready, signing up for a class or a personal training session is a great way to enhance your workout.

 What It Does: Strengthens your abdominals while challenging your thighs and shoulders

 How to Do It: Stand with your feet slightly wider than hip-width apart, knees bent at about 45 degrees.
 Keep your back flat and chest lifted.

 Your body weight should stay on your heels as you maintain this position throughout the entire exercise.
 Start with the kettlebell on the floor between your feet.
 Grab the handle with both hands and lift the weight just a couple feet off the floor.
 Release your left hand and swing the kettlebell around the outside of your right leg, behind you and under your pelvis, where you’ll switch hands and continue the movement out and around your left leg, behind you and under your pelvis.
 That’s one full figure 8, or one rep. Perform 10 reps; complete two sets.

 Be careful not to… stop and start.
 The movement should be slow and controlled but fluid in order to maintain a balanced workout.